How To Remove Linux And Install

 To end the Fdisk utility, enter q at the command prompt and click ENTER.

-You can restart your computer by inserting a bootable CD-ROM or floppy disc for the Windows operating system and then pressing CTRL+ALT+DELETE.
+You can restart your computer by inserting a bootable CD-ROM or floppy disc for the Windows operating system and pressing CTRL+ALT+DELETE.

 Install Windows.
 Follow the installation instructions for the Windows operating system you want to install on your computer.
 The installation process assists you with creating the appropriate partitions on your computer.